RBReif/bgp-hijack-detection/README.md

 2. Only for Analysis of all updates files (e.g. "updates.20220826.1815.bz2") which followed a specific RIB (e.g. "rib.20220826.1800.bz2"), with all files being stored in one subdirectory (e.g. "input"): ``go run *.go -input="input" -rib="rib.20220826.1800.bz2" -live=false ``
 3. As a combination of both, where first a specific RIB is parsed, then updates files are parsed and analysed for conflicts and then the analysis continues with the livefeed ``go run *.go -input="input" -rib="rib.20220826.1800.bz2"  ``
 4. If you want the Live Analysis to stop at a specific point in time, you can do so with the flag -endLive: ``-endLive=20220828.2000``
+5. If you want an alert system for printing out conflicts involving any one of a list of predefined prefixes use ``go run *.go -prefixesfile="input/mySpecialPrefixes"``

 ### RIB and updates files from Routeview.org
 Hijackdetector supports .bz2, gz, and normal file formats.
 The naming convention is YYYYMMDD.HHMM.